 Marlies has recently become the Marketing Manager and is responsible for telling the world about CIE.
 She has been teaching at CIE since she received her CELTA in 2011.
-She has recently acquired her DELTA certificate as well.
+She acquired her DELTA certificate in December 2016.
 She has lived in Oxford most of her adult life, studying Performing Arts and Anthropology before becoming a teacher.
 Her experience in drama makes her a very energetic and enthusiastic teacher.
 She regularly teaches a combination of groups and one-to-one lessons from beginner level through to proficiency.
 Her specialism lies in preparing students for Cambridge and IELTS exams.

-Some of the things she likes: travelling, scuba diving, photography, singing & acting, drawing, the outdoors, her garden and her two cute, fluffy bunnies (who eat most of her garden) and her cute fluffy dog (who eats the rest of the garden).
+Some of the things she likes: travelling, scuba diving, photography, singing & acting, drawing, the outdoors, her garden, her two cute fluffy bunnies (who eat most of her garden) and her cute fluffy dog (who eats the rest of the garden).

 “I especially love CIE’s welcoming family atmosphere.
 Since CIE is fairly small, teachers and students get to know each other really well and even socialise outside class times.
 Regularly going to the games café or to the pub gives students the chance to talk more freely and form true friendships that last long after their stay.”